 After all, your clients rely on your advice and the products that you manufacture.
-That is why owners of sheet metal companies can be sued for fraud and negligence in performance of duties.
+That is why owners of sheet metal companies can be sued for fraud and negligence in performing their duties.

 What would you do if you were hit with a liability suit for more than your current insurance covered?

-Thankfully, here at InsuranceHub, we have understand the risks that come with having a sheet metal shop:
+Thankfully, here at InsuranceHub, we understand the risks that come with having a sheet metal shop:

 Whether you are building custom duct work or metal panels, we're here to help.
-Regardless of your profession as a sheet metal worker, maintenance, or installation sheet metal worker, we look forward to talking with you.
+Regardless of your profession - sheet metal worker, maintenance worker, or installation worker - we look forward to talking with you.

 Types of exposure that sheet metal shops need protection from:

-Property exposures: Your concerns come from fires tarted at your operation.
-Your office, shop, yard or warehouse has plenty of raw materials and finished goods.
-Now think of all of the potential things that could ignite a fire.
+Property exposures: Your concerns come from fires started at your operation.
+Your office, shop, yard, or warehouse has plenty of raw materials and finished goods.
+Now think of all of the things that could potentially ignite a fire:

 - Metal dust